-Hazard Nature of Risk Potential Harm Current Actions or Advice to Control Risk Likelihood of Harm (1-5) A Severity of Harm (1-5) B Score A X B Notes/Future Action Necessary (if score 15 or greater) 1.1 Burn on hot machinery Any exposed steam pipes, engine parts or metal adjacent to boiler may cause an injury Scalding or burns to parts which come into contact Hot surfaces to be insulated where possible.
+Hazard Nature of Risk Potential Harm Current Actions or Advice to Control Risk Likelihood of Harm (1-5) A Severity of Harm (1-5) B Score A X B Notes/Further Action (if score 15 or greater) 1.1 Burn on hot machinery Any exposed steam pipes, engine parts or metal adjacent to boiler may cause an injury Scalding or burns to parts which come into contact Hot surfaces to be insulated where possible.
 All passengers and crew especially children to be briefed about dangerous surfaces.
-3 2 6 1.2 Contact with moving machinery Impact or crush injury may result from contact with moving components Laceration or crush injury Where possible moving parts should be guarded.
-Passengers and crew especially children to be briefed about potential risks 3 3 9 1.3 Sudden release of steam Rapid expulsion of steam from boiler or plant could cause a burn injury Scalding or burns All steam plant to possess a valid boiler certificate.
+3 2 6 RC initial steamboating safety brief SBA skippers to brief trainees in situ and supervise.
+Risk greater in smaller boats 1.2 Contact with moving machinery Impact or crush injury may result from contact with moving components Laceration or crush injury Where possible moving parts should be guarded.
+Passengers and crew especially children to be briefed about potential risks 3 3 9 Risk greater in smaller boats RC initial safety briefing.
+Skippers to brief in situ and 1.3 Sudden release of steam Rapid expulsion of steam from boiler or plant could cause a burn injury Scalding or burns All steam plant to possess a valid boiler certificate.
 Passengers and crew to be briefed about potential risks, pay attention to the dangers of whistles, blowers, blow-down outlets and pressure relief valves.
-2 5 10 1.4 Liquid fuel or gas Fire From the use of volatile fuels such as paraffin or gas which could cause a fire on board Burns and possible compromise of the integrity of the hull and evacuation of vessel All boats have a competent operator who understands the maintenance, storage and use of such fuels in accordance with the Boat Safety Scheme specification.
+2 5 10 All boats to have completed an SBA Declaration Form.
+RC to organise.
+Safety Briefing, whistles, Windermere Kettles an Safety Release Valves.
+1.4 Liquid fuel or gas Fire From the use of volatile fuels such as paraffin or gas which could cause a fire on board Burns and possible compromise of the integrity of the hull and evacuation of vessel All boats have a competent operator who understands the maintenance, storage and use of such fuels in accordance with the Boat Safety Scheme specification.
 Always carry a fire extinguisher.
-2 5 10 1.5 Whistle use Damage to hearing could be a consequence of careless whistle use Temporary or permanent hearing damage Warn people when the whistle is about to be blown, understand the characteristics for your own whistle volume and size.
-2 4 8
+2 5 10 MD to brief those going on Befur to specific risks.
+1.5 Whistle use Damage to hearing could be a consequence of careless whistle use Temporary or permanent hearing damage Warn people when the whistle is about to be blown, understand the characteristics for your own whistle volume and size.
+2 4 8 See 1.4